Introduction

 To construct the tunnels, shaft, abstraction and outfall sites, Thames Water will be removing land from community use for a significant period of time, causing a high social cost.

-• The North Kingston construction site includes the pipeline shaft, the discharge structures, the abstraction structures and the connection shaft to the TLT tunnel.
-This means virtually the whole of Burnell will be a building site.
+• Point 1 The Richmond / North Kingston construction areas include tunnel shafts, the outfall structure, the abstraction structures and the connection shaft to the TLT tunnel.

-• The Burnell open space at the south of the scheme will be hoarded off for construction of the outfall structure and abstraction structure, as well as several ancillary kiosks.
+• Point 3 Burnell Open space at the south of the scheme will be hoarded off for construction of the outfall structure, abstraction structure, as well as several ancillary kiosks.
+This could be for up to 21 months.

-• There are several primary and secondary schools within the area of construction along with thousands of residents
+• Point 4 There are several primary and secondary schools within the area of construction; students, workers and thousands of residents will be impacted by construction traffic and restricted access to the riverside.

-• Every day, there will be a huge impact on the thousands of walkers, runners, casual river users and swimmers that use the Burnell Open space and the Thames Path National Trail towpath.
+• Every day, there will also be a huge impact on the thousands of walkers, runners, casual river users and swimmers that use the Burnell Open space and the Thames Path National Trail towpath

 • There will be issues of noise, air quality, building vibration, nighttime working, and construction traffic.

 • The tunnels will be going under conservation areas with buildings that are already subject to subsidence.
-Many people in the areas of the conveyance route and the construction are very concerned about the impact of pipejacking under their houses, the impact of shaft construction vibration on their properties and also the sheer amount of construction traffic.
+Many people in the areas of the conveyance route and the construction are very concerned about the impact of tunnelling under their houses and the sheer amount of construction traffic.
 These issues need to be addressed by Thames Water.
 There was no information for residents at the information events, despite Thames Water referring concerned residents to attend those meetings to get their questions answered.

 Thames Water claims the TDRA proposal will be safe, as they are regulated and are required to adhere to regulations dictated by the Environment Authority and other bodies.